 Start your own student organization at Marylhurst!
 Simply complete the Student Organization Registration/Renewal Form.
 Questions?
 Contact Joan Jagodnik, Director of Student Services, for more information: firstname.lastname@example.org.

 In addition to student organizations, there are several other groups you’re encouraged to join.

 Founding editor and faculty advisor: Jay Ponteri, email@example.com

 M Review is an online literary magazine managed by the faculty and students of Marylhurst University’s English Literature and Writing program.
 Discover poetry, short fiction, creative nonfiction, literary criticism, visual art and photography within the online publication.
-Marylhurst campus-based and online students enjoy work as Associate Editors for the M Review.
+Marylhurst campus-based and online students enjoy work as associate editors for M Review.
 Featured work encompasses literary work from around the world with an emphasis on showcasing work by Marylhurst University students and alumni.

 » M Review Current Issue